The price tag of hustling: 5 actions to combat it.

 Source: America Psychology Association

-Productive stress can motivate you to achieve peak performance.
-But it also can damage your health.
+Productive stress can motivate us to achieve peak performance.
+But it also can damage our health.
 Neuroscientist Dr. Caroline Leaf distinguishes between beneficial stress (Level I), which enhances focus, and toxic stress (Level III), which damages health.

 Managing stress effectively requires mindful examination of our thoughts, as they shape our subconscious and influence our actions.

 What you wire into your brain through thinking is stored in your subconscious mind.
 The subconscious mind is where 99.9 percent of our mind activity is.
 It is the root level that stores the thoughts with the emotions and perceptions, and it impacts the conscious mind and what we say and do.
 Everything is first a thought.
-[Source: Dr. Leaf]
+Dr. Caroline Leaf

 Do you want to continue living a high-stress lifestyle?

-I understand the feeling – the sense of being trapped in a mid-career role, believing you have no choice but to endlessly endure.
+I understand the feeling – the sense of being trapped in a role that you no longer love, believing you have no choice but to endure.
+And while external factors like the job market or the economy might contribute, could there also be some unhelpful beliefs keeping you stuck?

-Now, many mid-career professional women yearn for happiness, freedom, and careers aligned with their values.
+Now, we yearn for happiness, freedom, and careers aligned with our values.
 While we can't control every external factor – the environment, culture, or people – we can control our thoughts and actions.

 Through mindful thinking and visualization, we can reshape our reality.